dchristle/sfsig/RFC.md

 The choice of the elliptic curve for BLS signatures is crucial:

 1. Signature Size: BLS signatures typically have a size approximately twice the security level in bits.
 The prototype Rust code uses the BN254 curve to demonstrate the mechanics of the BTO protocol.
-But the 256-bit signatures produced by this curve are slightly too large.
+The 256-bit signatures produced by this curve are slightly too large, however.
 We aim for a 200-bit signature to fit within the message constraints.

 2. Security Level: The chosen curve should provide approximately 80-90 bits of security, balancing security requirements with signature/message size constraints.

 3. Curve Selection: Further work is needed to identify the most appropriate elliptic curve that meets these requirements.
 We will likely use an existing parameterized family of curves or some other generation method from the literature.

 ### 3.6 Message Structure
-**Standard message (i3 = 0):** Contains FoxCall, up to 9 HoundCalls, up to 4 signal reports, "MoreCQs" flag, a 20-bit digital signature, and a 3-bit message type.
+**Standard RRR message (i3 = 0):** Contains FoxCall, up to 9 HoundCalls, up to 4 signal reports, "MoreCQs" flag, a 20-bit digital signature, and a 3-bit message type.
 ```
 F   H1  H2  H3  H4  H5  H6  H7  H8  H9  R6 R7 R8 R9 U  Q  D   M    Type
 c28 c28 c28 c28 c28 c28 c28 c28 c28 c28 r5 r5 r5 r5 u5 q1 d20 i3=0 Std Msg
 280 300 305 326 329
 ```
 This message type already exists in the prototype SuperFox protocol.
+It contains signal reports & acknowledgments (RRR/RR73) to various Hound stations within a single transmission.
 In the prototype, the 20-bit digital signature is based on a pre-shared secret corresponding to the DXpedition's callsign.

-In the BTO protocol, we
+In the BTO protocol, we re-purpose these 20 bits to be a hash of the message data, callsign, timestamp, and the internal state of an RNG.
+Anyone with the hash inputs can recompute the hash & compare it to the transmitted 20-bit value.
+The RNG state is known only to the Fox at the time of transmission.
+Later, the Authentication Signature messages (described below) reveal RNG state bits that can be used to reconstruct the RNG state used in the Standard RRR message type & hence validate its authenticity.

 **Authentication Signature message w/ standard call (i3 = 4):** Contains standard 28-bit FoxCall, 15-bit grid locator, 56-bit RNG state, and approximately 185-bit BLS signature.
 The remaining ~45 bits are unused.